 Throughout his practice, the artist’s primary focus has been on family life, which he has explored through videos and paintings.
 Treating the family as a microcosm of a wider socio-political and economic models, Mäetamm collects petty every-day situations, presenting them filtered through a prism of his unmistakable dark humour.
 Partly inspired by his own private life, Mäetamm’s work explores the grey area where ambiguous feelings of being in control and being controlled merge.

-Mäetamm’s upcoming and recent solo exhibitions and projects include: "Tragic Timing", together with Pavel Pepperstein, curated by Alistair Hicks, Galerie Odile Quizeman, Paris (2017); "I'm Only Streaming", Tallinn City Gallery, Tallinn (2017); "I Want to Tell You Something", Picker Art Gallery and 4 months Artist In Residence, Colgate University, NY, USA (2016); "The Meaning of Life" (with Kaido Ole), FUGA, Budapest (2015); “Home and Away” (with Raymond Pettibon), KUMU Art Museum, Tallinn (2015); “LOVE”, video screening, IKON Gallery, Birmingham (2014); “Love, Love, Love.
+Mäetamm’s recent solo exhibitions and projects include: "I'm Only Streaming", curated by Jonathan Watkins, kim?
+Contemporary Art Centre, Riga (2017); "Tragic Timing", together with Pavel Pepperstein, curated by Alistair Hicks, Galerie Odile Quizeman, Paris (2017); "I'm Only Streaming", Tallinn City Gallery, Tallinn (2017); "I Want to Tell You Something", Picker Art Gallery and 4 months Artist In Residence, Colgate University, NY, USA (2016); "The Meaning of Life" (with Kaido Ole), FUGA, Budapest (2015); “Home and Away” (with Raymond Pettibon), KUMU Art Museum, Tallinn (2015); “LOVE”, video screening, IKON Gallery, Birmingham (2014); “Love, Love, Love.
 Family Stories and Many Other Stories”, Gallery Iragui, Moscow (2014); “The Alphabet of Lies”, Temnikova & Kasela gallery, Tallinn (2013); “Painting and Waiting”, Gallery Hobusepea and Gallery Draakon, Tallinn (2013).